mithra62/member_list/README.md

 ##### `limit`

-How many results to return per page
+How many results to return per page; defaults to `20`

 ##### `url_segment`